-The College library is particularly well stocked for French and German, and our travel grant fund helps to finance trips or courses abroad.
-An annual ‘year abroad’ meeting provides a forum for fourth-years to pass on information and advice to second-years choosing their placements.
+The College library is particularly well stocked for French and German, and our dedicated linguists’ travel grant fund helps to finance trips or courses abroad during University vacations.
+An annual ‘year abroad’ meeting provides a forum for fourth-years to share experiences and advice with second-years on different ways of shaping their year abroad activity.
 Our strong community of students across almost the full range of languages and joint schools available is a diverse and exciting group of which to be a part.
-You’ll benefit, too, from a programme of specialist events and workshops organised in College.

 Over the past years, St Hilda’s linguists have been notably active in University and College student activism, as well as in student journalism, music, drama, and in the executive committees of the various student-run modern languages societies.
 The internationalism of the student body at St Hilda’s provides an excellent context for this discipline.